Middle East: Languages

-The six top languages, in terms of numbers of speakers, are Arabic, Persian, Turkish, Kurdish, Hebrew and Greek.
-Arabic and Hebrew represent the Afro-Asiatic language family.
-Persian, Kurdish and Greek belong to the Indo-European language family.
-Turkish belongs to Turkic language family.
+The six top languages, in terms of numbers of speakers, are Arabic, Persian, Turkish, Kurdish, Modern Hebrew and Greek.
 About 20 minority languages are also spoken in the Middle East.

 Arabic, with all its dialects, is the most widely spoken language in the Middle East, with Literary Arabic being official in all North African and in most West Asian countries.
 Arabic dialects are also spoken in some adjacent areas in neighbouring Middle Eastern non-Arab countries.
 It is a member of the Semitic branch of the Afro-Asiatic languages.
-Several Modern South Arabian languages such as Mehri and Soqotri are also spoken Yemen and Oman.
-Another Semitic language such as Aramaic and its dialects are spoken mainly by Assyrians and Mandaeans.
+Several Modern South Arabian languages such as Mehri and Soqotri are also spoken in Yemen and Oman.
+Another Semitic language is Aramaic and its dialects are spoken mainly by Assyrians and Mandaeans, with Western Aramaic still spoken in two villages near Damascus, Syria.
 There is also an Oasis Berber-speaking community in Egypt where the language is also known as Siwa.
-It is a non-Semitic Afro-Asiatic language.
+It is a non-Semitic Afro-Asiatic sister language.

 Persian is the second most spoken language.
 While it is primarily spoken in Iran and some border areas in neighbouring countries, the country is one of the region's largest and most populous.
 It belongs to the Indo-Iranian branch of the family of Indo-European languages.
 Other Western Iranic languages spoken in the region include Achomi, Daylami, Kurdish dialects, Semmani, Lurish, amongst many others.

-The third-most widely spoken language, Turkish, is largely confined to Turkey, which is also one of the region's largest and most populous countries, but it is present in areas in neighboring countries.
+The close third-most widely spoken language, Turkish, is largely confined to Turkey, which is also one of the region's largest and most populous countries, but it is present in areas in neighboring countries.
 It is a member of the Turkic languages, which have their origins in East Asia.
 Another Turkic language, Azerbaijani, is spoken by Azerbaijanis in Iran.

+The fourth-most widely spoken language, Kurdish, is spoken in the countries of Iran, Iraq, Syria and Turkey, Sorani Kurdish is the second official language in Iraq (instated after the 2005 constitution) after Arabic.

-Hebrew is one of the two official languages of Israel, the other being Arabic.
+Hebrew is the official language of Israel, with Arabic given a special status after the 2018 Basic law lowered its status from an official language prior to 2018.
 Hebrew is spoken and used by over 80% of Israel's population, the other 20% using Arabic.
+Modern Hebrew only began being spoken in the 20th century after being revived in the late 19th century by Elizer Ben-Yehuda (Elizer Perlman) and European Jewish settlers, with the first native Hebrew speaker being born in 1882.